jong1909/WPErado/wp-content/plugins/a3-lazy-load/readme.txt

 = EXCLUDE IMAGES & VIDEO =

-a3 Lazy Load allows you to easily exclude any images and video by class name from having the Lazy Load effect applied.
+a3 Lazy Load allows you to easily exclude any image or video by class name from having the Lazy Load effect applied.
+[See FAQ's](https://wordpress.org/plugins/a3-lazy-load/#faq-header)

 = JAVASCIPT DISABLED FALLBACK =

 a3 Lazy Load has built in Noscript fallback if user has JavaScript turned off in their browser.
 Developers who use underscore.js in their applications can use the Noscript parameter to exclude their plugins content from Lazy Load.

-= PLUGIN COMPATIBILITY =
+= THEME & PLUGIN COMPATIBILITY =

-* Work with any WordPress theme that follows the WordPress Theme Codex
+a3 Lazy Load works with any WordPress theme that follows the WordPress Theme Codex.
+However, many Theme & Plugin developers will use a custom written function to add objects, example the theme has a home page with layout created by a custom function they have written. a3 Lazy Load cannot know what these functions are and so cannot apply to the objects loaded by that custom function.

+If your images or objects not being Lazy Loaded in a certain section of your site, but are Lazy Loaded everywhere else you will know this is the cause.
+Please if this happens raise a support ticket with the developer, explaining that they just need to add a simple tag to their custom functions so that a3 Lazy Load apply to their custom function and be fully compatible.
+[Here is a list](https://wordpress.org/plugins/a3-lazy-load/#faq-header) of a3 lazy Load filter tags to include in your ticket to make it easy for the developer.

+Don't forget when a developer does add full compatibility with a3 Lazy Load please let us know via a support ticket on this forum and we will add them to the list below.

+These are just some of the more popular plugins that are either tested 100% compatible with a3 Lazy Load or tags has been added for 100% compatibility.

+* Plugin - Advanced Custom Fields
+* Plugin - WooCommerce
+* Plugin - WP Offload
+* Plugin - WP Super Cache and W3 Total Cache plugins
+* Plugin - Youtube Embed
+* Plugin - WordPress AMP
-* Fully compatible with WPTouch plugin - Set to not apply on Mobiles if WPTouch is installed
+* Plugin - WPTouch.
+Note - Set to not apply on Mobiles if WPTouch is installed
-* Fully compatible with MobilePress plugin - Set to not apply on Mobiles if MobilePress is installed
+* Plugin - MobilePress - Set to not apply on Mobiles if MobilePress is installed
-* Will not conflict with any plugin that has lazy load built in
+* Plugins - Will not conflict with any plugin that has lazy load built in
-* Plugin Developers a3 lazy load filter allows them to let lazy load apply to their plugin
-* Tested 100% compatible with WP Super Cache and W3 Total Cache plugins
-* Tested 100% compatible with Amazon Cloudfront
-* Fully compatible with CDN architecture.
+* CDN's - Cloudfront, Cloudflare and all other known CDN architecture.

 = MORE FEATURES =